HackMotion Wrist Sensor

 This trend is obvious once you start using the HackMotion Wrist sensor.
 The sensor measures all aspects of wrist motion during a putting stroke – flexion/extension (bowing/cupping), radial/ulnar deviation (hinging/unhinging), global rotation and tempo.

 Take a look at these 2 graphs to see how HackMotion data looks like for putting strokes.
-The image on the left shows a poor putting stroke.
+The top image depicts a poor putting stroke.
 Notice the amplitude and spread of the lines.
-The green line represents flexion/extension (bowing/cupping) which changes by 15 degrees.
-That’s a lot.
-On the image on the right we see a Tour player’s putting stroke where address and impact readings are almost identical indicating that the wrist joint is very steady.
+The green line represents flexion/extension (bowing/cupping) which changes by 15 degrees which is excessive.
+In the image on the bottom we see a Tour player’s putting stroke where address and impact readings are almost identical indicating that the wrist joint is very steady.